API proxy vs API gateway: What works for you?

 Monitoring and analyticsBuilt-in monitoring and analytics at the endpoint level, tracking usage and performance for specific APIsProvides high-level monitoring and analytics, typically at the API ecosystem level, to track the performance of multiple services and APIs

-Protocol translationBasic protocol transformation and routing (often limited to HTTP/S)Can handle complex protocol translation, such as HTTP to WebSockets or between different microservices protocols, offering higher flexibility
+Protocol translationBasic protocol transformation and routing (often limited to HTTP/S)Can handle complex protocol translation, such as HTTP to WebSockets or between different microservices protocols, offering greater flexibility

 Request aggregationTypically does not aggregate data from multiple services Aggregates responses from multiple services or APIs into a single unified response, often used for reducing client-side complexity